camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03b-variables.html.md

 * `date`: Instances of `java.util.Date`
 * `string`: Instances of `java.lang.String`
 * `null`: `null` references

-* `file`: Instances of `java.io.File`
+Primitive values differ from other variable values in that they can be used in API queries such as process instance queries as filtering conditions.

+The type `file` can be used to store the contents of a file or input stream along with metadata such as a file name, an encoding, and the mime type the file contents correspond to.

-Furthermore, the value type `object` represents custom Java objects.
+The value type `object` represents custom Java objects.
 When such a variable is persisted, its value is serialized according to a serialization procedure.
 These procedures are configurable and exchangeable.

-If you prefer to store your variables in XML or JSON format you can use the types `xml` or `json`.
-Both are special because the engine provides constants for them in the enumeration `SerializationDataFormats` but doesn't provide any serializers out of the box.
-You could either write your own `TypedValueSerializers` for those types and register them in your process engine configuration or you could use camunda Spin, which provides support for the two types (see [here](ref:#data-formats-xml-json-other)).
+Process variables can be stored in formats like JSON and XML provided by the [Camunda Spin plugin](ref:#data-formats-xml-json-other).
+Spin provides serializers for the variables of type `object` such that Java variables can be persisted in these formats to the database.
+Furthermore, it is possible to store JSON and XML documents directly as a Spin object by the value types `xml` and `json`.
+Opposed to plain `string` variables, Spin objects provide a fluent API to perform common operations on such documents like reading and writing properties.

 ### Object Value Serialization